(previously known as Copromorpha prasinochroa)

 These caterpillars feed on the buds and new growth of various Fig trees ( MORACEAE ), including:

 The adult moths have forewings that are green with brown flecks.
 The hindwings are a shiny grey.
 The wingspan is about 2 cms.
+The green colour fades to brown in dead specimens.

 The species has been found in :